jhonatangs/ai-stock-research/README.md

 # AI Stock Research Agent (Autonomous Loop)

 A stateful, autonomous AI agent designed to research, analyze, and draft institutional-grade investment memos for publicly traded companies.
-Developed as part of the Drýs Capital AI Engineering challenge.

 This project implements an autonomous development and execution loop inspired by the `karpathy/autoresearch` pattern, utilizing an AI terminal agent (Antigravity) to orchestrate the workflow.